dschenck/easytree/docs/index.rst

         ]
     }

-The name of the game: key assumptions
+Mechanics
 -------------------------------------------------------
+There are three types of nodes in a tree:

+- value nodes
+- dict nodes
+- list nodes

+Instead of raising an :code:`AttributeError`, calling a new attribute on a dict-node creates and returns a new child node.

-The type of each newly-created node (including the root node), unless given an explicit value, is undefined, and can morph into a list-node, a dict-node or a value-node.
+The type of each newly-created node, unless given an explicit value, is initially undefined, and can morph into a list-node, a dict-node or a value-node.
 The type of an undefined node is determined by subsequent interactions:

 - if the :code:`append` method is called on an undefined node, that node becomes a list-node.
 - if an attribute is called on an undefined node (e.g. :code:`node.name`), or a key is retrieved (e.g. :code:`node["name"]`), that node becomes a dict-node.